The Pulsar PG7500 is a portable open frame generator with a rated wattage of 6,000 W and a starting wattage of 7,500 W. (Read full specs)

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG7500 compare to generators of similar power (between 5500 and 6500 W).

-- Having a dry weight of 185 lbs, the Pulsar PG7500 belongs in the expected weight range for generators which produce 5500 to 6500 rated watts.
-Regarding dry weight, one of the champions in the same power range is the Pulsar PGDA70BiSCO, with a dry weight of only 118 lbs.
+- With a dry weight of 185 lbs, the Pulsar PG7500 falls within the expected weight range for generators in the 5500 to 6500 rated wattage.
+If weight matters to you, one of the champions in this power range is the Champion 201239 with only 111.6 pounds.

-- Run time is crucial, but it heavily relies on the fuel tank's capacity.
-Thus, considering fuel efficiency alongside is essential.
-This generator has a better fuel efficiency than other units in the aforementioned output range, consuming approximately 0.51 GPH (gallon per hour) at 50% load.
+- Run time is a key metric, but it's dependent on the generator's fuel capacity.
+Therefore, discussing fuel efficiency is necessary to get the full picture.
+Among devices of similar power, this generator has one of the better fuel efficiency, with consumption rates of around 0.51 GPH (gallon per hour) at 50% load.
 If minimizing fuel usage is one of your key priorities, the DuroMax XP7000iH is one of the most efficient devices with similar power output, with a gasoline consumption of only 0.38 gallons per hour.

 Price comparison